Mannxxx/Patatap/README.md

 # Patatap
 <br>
 Audio not playing issue:
 If you get the following error in your chrome console:

-The Web Audio autoplay policy will be re-enabled in Chrome 70 (October 2018).
 Please check that your website is compatible with it. and your audio won't play, then please see <a href="https://www.udemy.com/join/login-popup/?next=/course/the-web-developer-bootcamp/learn/#questions/5334202">here</a>